ynput/OpenPype/tests/lib/README.md

 - file_handler.py - class to download test data from GDrive
     - downloads data from (list) of files from GDrive
-    - checks md5 if file ok
+    - check file integrity with MD5 hash
     - unzips if zip

 - testing_wrapper.py - base class to use for testing